Tubbz-alt/SetsAndStrings/README.md

 # SetsAndStrings
-:page_with_curl: Simplifying sets entered by the user through console
+Simplifying sets entered by the user through console